brandonhundt/brandonhundt/_posts/2017-02-17-minneapolis-love-hate-relationship-with-the-skyway-and-how-to-make-it-suck-a-lot-less-city-pages-version.md

   - Design
   - Geography
 ---
-Minneapolis has 11 miles&#8217; worth of skyways, <a href="https://en.wikipedia.org/wiki/Minneapolis_Skyway_System" rel="external" rel="noopener">according to Wikipedia</a>, making it the largest skyway system in the world.
+Minneapolis has 11 miles' worth of skyways, <a href="https://en.wikipedia.org/wiki/Minneapolis_Skyway_System" rel="external" rel="noopener">according to Wikipedia</a>, making it the largest skyway system in the world.

 <!--more-->

-_**Editor&#8217;s Note: This post is an edited summation of my previous Skyway Map and Signage posts that appeared in [City Pages](http://www.citypages.com/news/minneapolis-lovehate-relationship-with-the-skyway-and-how-to-make-it-suck-a-lot-less/414065113).
+_**Editor's Note: This post is an edited summation of my previous Skyway Map and Signage posts that appeared in [City Pages](http://www.citypages.com/news/minneapolis-lovehate-relationship-with-the-skyway-and-how-to-make-it-suck-a-lot-less/414065113).
 RIP, City Pages.**_

 Take that EVERY OTHER CITY.